 Discussion: The response of aged muscles to a resistance training program does not always result in a positive outcome; some individuals even experience a loss in muscle mass following resistance training.
 Thus, adjuvant therapies, including pharmacological ones, are required to optimize response to training in those who do not respond and may be at increased risk of frailty.
 This is the first known metformin repurposing trial in non-diseased individuals, aimed specifically at the resistance exercise “non-responder” phenotype present in the aging population.
 The overall goal of this trial is to determine if combined exercise-metformin intervention therapy will benefit older individuals by promoting muscle hypertrophy and strength gains, thereby maintaining functional independence.

 Trial registration: ClinicalTrials.gov, NCT02308228.
 Registered on 25 November 2014.

 The study was funded by the National Institutes of Health - National Institute on Aging grant AG046920 and supported by the NIH Clinical and Translational Science Awards (CTSA) (UL1TR001998) at the University of Kentucky and the NIH CTSA (UL1TR000165) at the University of Alabama at Birmingham.

 The supporting data used for preliminary analyses are available from the corresponding author on reasonable request.

 Long, Douglas E.; Peck, Bailey D.; Martz, Jenny L.; Tuggle, S. Craig; Bush, Heather M.; McGwin, Gerald; Kern, Philip A.; Bamman, Marcas M.; and Peterson, Charlotte A., "Metformin to Augment Strength Training Effective Response in Seniors (MASTERS): Study Protocol for a Randomized Controlled Trial" (2017).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 80.